 Social deductions for personal income tax for children.
-How to calculate the tax deduction for children for personal income tax Social deduction for children
+How to calculate the tax deduction for children according to personal income tax Social deduction for children

 According to tax legislation, the state annually provides each taxpayer with a child with a discount when paying personal income tax - a standard tax deduction for children.

-The return of personal income tax is a kind of tax benefit, due to which the tax base is reduced - the part of earnings that is taxed.
+A personal income tax refund is a type of tax benefit that reduces the tax base - the portion of earnings subject to tax.
 The deduction is used monthly.
 But if the total salary from January is more than 350,000 rubles, the parent will be able to apply the benefit until the month in which the salary reached the annual limit.

 Personal income tax deductions: latest news

-The Ministry of Finance issued new clarifications on November 7, 2018 No. 03-04-05/80099 on granting a deduction to spouses who have children from a previous marriage.
-The main condition is that the children are supported by them - they live together or pay alimony.
-The standard benefit is available for all children of both spouses.
+The Ministry of Finance issued new clarifications on November 7, 2018 No. 03-04-05/80099 on providing a deduction to spouses who have children from a previous marriage.
+The main condition is that the children are supported by them - they live together or alimony is paid.
+The standard benefit is provided for all children of both spouses.
 The order of the child is determined by date of birth.

 The Ministry of Finance, in a letter dated March 20, 2017, indicated the exact amount of the deduction for a disabled child.
-The fact is that an individual has the right to a refund from personal income tax upon birth and upon disability (from 6,000 to 12,000 rubles).
-As a result, benefits are cumulative.
+The fact is that an individual has the right to a refund from personal income tax based on birth and disability (from 6,000 to 12,000 rubles).
+In this connection, the amount of benefits is summed up.

-The requirements that must be met in order to apply tax benefits for a child are prescribed in Article 218 of the Tax Code of the Russian Federation:
+The requirements that must be met in order to apply tax benefits for a child are specified in Article 218 of the Tax Code of the Russian Federation:

-• can only be used on minors up to their 18th birthday, the age limit is extended to 24 years if he is a disabled person or a full-time student in a free or paid faculty;
+• can only be used on minors before their 18th birthday, the age limit is extended to 24 years if they are disabled or a full-time student at a free or paid faculty;

 • the parent’s income is official and is subject to income tax at a rate of 13% (Article 210 of the Tax Code) - employees with an official salary, individual entrepreneurs on the general taxation system;

-• from the beginning of the year, the income limit is not more than 350,000 rubles;
+• from the beginning of the year, the income limit is no more than 350,000 rubles;

 • the child is a dependent of the taxpayer.